aburousan/azaz/Pages/Physics/papers/hernquist1987/index.md

 # Performance Characteristics of Tree Codes

-In our class our sir asked like this.

-He was doing the **virial theorem** on the board.
-Take a system that is not periodic but is in equilibrium, or approaching it — an $N$-body system.
+In our class(NISER, Astronomy & Astrophysics course) our sir asked was doing the **virial theorem** on the board and discussing about the stablility of self gravitating configurations.
+Take a system that is not periodic but is in equilibrium or approaching it i.e., an $N$-body system.
 Then the moment of inertia stops changing, $I \to$ constant, so averaged over times much longer than the crossing time,

 $$
 \left\langle \frac{d^2I}{dt^2}\right\rangle = 0 \quad\Longrightarrow\quad 2\langle K\rangle + \langle U\rangle = 0 \quad\Longrightarrow\quad \langle E\rangle = \frac{1}{2}\langle U\rangle